timsilog/botskeee/README.md

 - `!list`: See the current queue.
 - `!current`: Tell the chat who's next in line.
 - `!next`: Remove the person in the front of the line.
-- `!skip`: Move the front of the line to the back.
+- `!skip <twitchname?>...`: Move the front of the line to the back.
+If any number of twitch names are provided, they are moved to the back of the line in the given order instead.
 - `!add <twitchname> <n?>`: Adds a twitch user to position `n` in line.
 If a number isn't provided then the user is added to the back of the line.
 User must already exist in the database, otherwise use `!store`.
 - `!store <twitchname> <ign>`: Adds/edits a twitch user with the specified in-game name to the database (but not the queue, use `!add`).
-- `!drop <twitchname?>`: Removes the specified user from the list or the front of the list if not provided.
+- `!drop <twitchname?>...`: Removes all specified users from the list or the front of the list if none provided.
+- `!listmode <public?|mod?>`: Displays the current list mode.
+Sets the list to be public or mod-only if provided.
+- `!listcooldown <n?>`: Displays the current list cooldown for public mode (default 20 seconds).
+If `n` is provided, sets the cooldown to `n` seconds.
 - `!remind`: Enable bot to remind the chat to follow (default every 20 mins).
 Call again to disable.
 Call `!remind restart` to restart it.
 - `!autolist <n?>`: Calls `!list` every `n` minutes (default is 10 mins).
 Call again to disable.
 - `!massadd <user> <user>...`: Adds all provided twitch users to the queue.
 Whispers back successes and fails.
 E.G. `!massadd floskeee gimmedafruitsnacks ninja`